intensiongmbh/keycloak-otp-login/README.md

 Developed and tested in Keycloak version 12.0.1.
 Tested for 13.0.1.

+## Testing

+For the LoginFlowTest testing the Maildev container must be running.

 ## How to configure in Keycloak

- 1. Once  `keycloak-two-step-login-with-code` is deployed on your server, (re-)start said server.
+ 1. Once  `keycloak-otp-login` is deployed on your server, (re-)start said server.

     You can use `./restart.sh` in the root directory of the project.